The Pillage of Rome (The Play)

 CAELIUS.

-With all due respect, my noble lord, if we allow the Goths to pillage Rome anew, then the end of our great civilisation and ancestral empire shall cease to exist, as we know it to be.
-The Catholic Church also is at risk of perishing!
+With all due respect, my noble lord, if we allow the Goths to pillage Rome anew, then the end of our great civilisation and ancestral empire shall surely come.
+The Catholic Church too is at risk of perishing!

 POPE INNOCENT I.

-Art thou not exaggerating a bit?
-The Roman Empire hath survived barbarians ere, and it shall continue to exist in that manifestation.
-As for the Catholic Church, it can survive outside of Rome too.
+Art thou not exaggerating somewhat?
+The Roman Empire hath survived barbarians before, and it shall continue to exist in some form.
+As for the Church, it can survive beyond the bounds of Rome.

 CAELIUS.